FormidableLabs/victory-docs/src/pages/docs/victory-axis.md

 height={400}
 ```

+### invertAxis

+The `invertAxis` boolean prop specifies whether the domain for a given axis should be inverted.
+By default, axes will be displayed with lower values on the bottom / left, and higher values on the top / right regardless of orientation.

+*default:* `invertAxis={false}`

 ### label

 The `label` prop defines the label that will appear with the axis.
 This prop should be given as a string.